-Play Therapy in Center City, Philadelphia
+Play Therapy in Center City, Richmond

 Play therapy is a combination of individual and family therapy.
 Typically the trained therapist meets with the child and his or her parent(s) for the first part of the session and spends the remainder of the session one on one with the child in the playroom.
 The therapist uses various play materials to help children express what is troubling them.
 Play therapy is most useful for children between the ages of 3 and 11 years old.
 Families often seek this developmentally appropriate treatment modality when their children are affected by divorce, ADHD, bereavement, trauma, peer difficulties, aggression, school misbehavior and other issues that negatively impact the child.
 Play-Family Therapy can also be used preventively when parents feel that the situation may decline without attention to a particular concern.
 Children use play to master feelings, concerns and confusing or unsettling life events.
 Play therapy provides children with a clinical setting in which they can create lasting resolutions that can be safely discovered, rehearsed, mastered and adapted into lifelong strategies.